 Work-Study.
-The Geography Graduate Group has a limited number of 25% time work-study positions each year.
+The Geography Graduate Group has a limited number of 25% time workstudy positions each year.
 Eligibility for these grants is related to individual income.
 Work-study grants are used to match funding from other employment on the campus.
 A 25% work-study GSR appointment includes full remission of in-state tuition for the quarter the appointment is held.
 Deadlines and procedures for applying for work-study are available from the Graduate Program Coordinator.
 You must file a FAFSA by March 1 each year to determine eligibility.

-Geography Graduate Group Fellowships (aka GGG Block Grants).
+Geography Graduate Group Fellowships.
 Graduate Studies allocates the GGG Fellowship awards to help fund students.
-The GGG issues a call for Geography Graduate Group Fellowships (aka Block Grants) in the fall quarter, and the
+The GGG issues a call for Geography

-Awards Committee makes recommendations to the Chairperson on these awards.
+Graduate Group Fellowships in the fall quarter, and the Awards Committee makes recommendations to the Chairperson on these awards.
 Awards may be used towards fees, non-resident tuition or stipends.